What We Believe

 Creeds

-As a member of the historical Universal Church, Bethesda Evangelical Free Church also affirms the ecumenical creeds of Church history:
+As a member of the one, holy, apostolic, universal Christian Church, Bethesda Evangelical Free Church also affirms the ecumenical creeds of Church history:

 Apostles' Creed